kovek/Small-Game/README.md

-This is a simple rock paper scissors in all languages?
+Tried making a small game in the Unity3d game engine.